salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 Sets the logging level for the app.
 This controls how much diagnostic information is captured during app execution.
 Common values include debug, info, warn, and error.

+# noTemplateSpecified

+No template specified.
+You must specify either a template ID with --template-id or a template name with --template-name.

+# fetchingTemplate

+Fetching template details...

 # creatingApp

 Creating app from template...

 # createSuccess

-Successfully created app '%s' with ID: %s
+Successfully created app with ID: %s

 # error.MissingRequiredFlag